 Exemptions for family members (top)

 Family members of business owners operating as a sole proprietorship, or a single member limited liability companies taxed as a sole proprietorship, are automatically exempt from coverage under the Idaho workers’ compensation law and the insurance requirement of that law so long as the family member employee is residing with the family member owner of that business (Idaho Code § 72-212(4)).
 Family member employees of a sole proprietor employer who do not reside in the same household of the employer may file an election for exemption from coverage under this law and the insurance requirement with the Industrial Commission (Idaho Code § 72-212(5)).
 Click to View the chart which identifies those family relationships which are eligible for either the automatic exemption if they live with the family member employer, or if they do not live with the family member employer, may request exemption by filing this IC53 Election for Exemption form.

 Insurance companies authorized to write workers’ compensation insurance in Idaho are required to abide by the rates set by the National Council on Compensation Insurance (NCCI).
 Insurance companies can request approval of a rate deviation from the Idaho Department of Insurance.
-That Idaho State Insurance Fund has published their workers’ compensation insurance rates per $100 of payroll.
+The Idaho State Insurance Fund has published their workers’ compensation insurance rates per $100 of payroll.
 Please note that your insurance company may charge more or less than the State Insurance Fund for comparable insurance.

 Reporting injuries (top)